JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 Landing gears are deployed when a craft in is the hangar.
 When the s-foils are closed in space, the landing gears are not deployed.

 To open or close s-foils, use the V key.
 To deploy or retract landing gears, use the Ctrl+L key.

+To create hangar doors, create a file named "FlightModels\[Model]SFoilsHangarDoors.txt" or create a section named "[SFoilsHangarDoors]" in "FlightModels\[Model].ini".
+The format is a line per mesh: mesh index, angle, opening speed, closing speed.
+When a craft of the same team approach the hangar, the doors are opened.
+The doors are not opened if an enemy craft is near the hangar.
+When there is no craft near the hangar, the doors are closed.
+To define the distance from the craft with the hangar, create a setting name "HangarDoorsDistance".
+The default value is 16384.
+The hook uses hangars for Starships, Freighters, Platforms, and uses near crafts for Starfighters, Utility Vehicules, Transports, Droids.

 Suppose that the mission is "[MissionDir]\[Mission].tie".